leomrtns/peroba/README.md

 If you find any report/results/data here, it will be random/rubish (due to privacy reasons) and cannot be used or interpreted.

-This tool is not useful (yet) to the scientific community at large, you may need to be part of the COGUK consortium to make sense of some variables.
+This tool is not useful (yet) to the scientific community at large, you may need to be familiar and have access to the COGUK consortium to make sense of some variables.
 Peroba is under active testing and development, being employed at the QIB but with hope others may find it useful.
 If you are looking for more stable COGUK-related tools, please see the ones available at [https://github.com/COG-UK](https://github.com/COG-UK) (in particular [civet](https://github.com/COG-UK/civet) or